hedzr/cmdr-cxx/README.md

 ## Features to improve your app arch

-`cmdr-cxx` provides some debugging features or top view to improve you design on CLI.
+`cmdr-cxx` provides some debugging features or top view to improve you design at CLI-side.

 ### Default Action

-We've been told we can bind an action (via `on_invoke`) to an (sub-)command:
+We've been told that we can bind an action (via `on_invoke`) to a (sub-)command:

 ```cpp
 t1 += sub_cmd{}("start", "s", "startup", "run")